bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createRelatedTopic"></a>
 # **createRelatedTopic**
-> RelatedTopic createRelatedTopic(topicsPk, projectsPk, data)
+> RelatedTopic createRelatedTopic(projectsPk, topicsPk, data)